ScottW514/terraform-provider-datapower/docs/data-sources/domain.md

 - `app_domain` (String) The name of the application domain to retrieve.

+### Optional

+- `provider_target` (String) Target host to retrieve this data from.
+If not set, provider will use the top level settings.

 ### Read-Only

 - `result` (Attributes List) List of objects.
 If `id` was provided and it exists, it will be the only item in the list. (see [below for nested schema](#nestedatt--result))